MadcowD/ell/docs/ramblings/0.1.0/metaprompting.md

             dspy.Signature(
                 self._generate_signature("answer").fields,
                 self._generate_instruction("answer"),
-# In Ell this would be:
+# In Ell2a this would be:

 # It's still meta programmign lol i can't get ath "updating the inpout fields like it's fucked.
 @ell2a.simple(model="gpt-4o")